buraz82/md/workspaces.md

-## Getting Started

-### Accessing Daytona
-1. **Login**: Log in to your Daytona installation.
-If you don't have one, refer to the installation documentation to set up your Daytona instance.
-2. **Navigating to Dashboard**: Once logged in, navigate to the URL you set up to access the Daytona dashboard.
+## What are Workspaces?
+A workspace is a self-contained development environment, pre-configured with the project’s source code, required dependencies, necessary tools, and extensions to optimize workflow for your development team.

+Daytona workspaces simplify the setup and configuration of development environments, integrate various tools, automate repetitive tasks, and ensure a consistent experience across different teams and projects.
+By following established practices and automation, Development Environment Management ensures that all developers have access to a consistent, secure, and standardized environment, ultimately enhancing productivity and streamlining the software development process.

 ### Workspaces Overview
 - **Location in Dashboard**: In the web dashboard, look for the 'Workspaces' section on the left-hand side.
 - **Creating Workspaces**: Click the 'Create' button in the workspaces section to start a new workspace.
 - **List of Workspaces**: View and manage your existing workspaces listed in this section.

+### Accessing Daytona Workspaces
+1. **Login**: Log in to your Daytona installation.
+If you don't have one, refer to the installation documentation to set up your Daytona instance.
+2. **Navigating to Dashboard**: Once logged in, navigate to the URL you set up to access the Daytona dashboard.

 ## Creating Workspaces